 \begin{proof} We study the restriction of the Liouville vector field $Z_{\bar X}=Z_F+Z_\CC-X_f$ to the boundary of

 where $F_0\subseteq F$ is a Liouville domain such that $f$ is supported inside $F_0\times\CC_{\Re<\varepsilon}$, and $M<\infty$ is such that $f=f_{\pm\infty}$ for $\left|\Im\right|\geq M$.

 Over the piece of the boundary lying over the imaginary axis, the Liouville vector field equals $Z_F+Z_\CC$, which is tangent to the boundary.
+The remaining compact part of the boundary is naturally divided into the following three pieces:

-Over the piece of the boundary contained in $\partial(F_0\times\CC_{\left|\Im\right|\leq M})$, the Liouville vector field also equals $Z_F+Z_\CC$, which is outward pointing.
-Over the final piece of the boundary, lying over the locus $\Re=-N$, the Liouville vector field equals $Z_F+Z_\CC-X_f$ which is outward pointing iff $-\frac{\partial f}{\partial I}+N\geq 0$, which holds as long as $N$ is sufficiently large by the assumed $C^\infty$-boundedness of $f$.
+Over the first piece, the Liouville vector field also equals $Z_F+Z_\CC$, which is outward pointing.
+Over the second piece, the Liouville vector field equals $Z_F+Z_\CC-X_{f_{\pm\infty}}$, which is also outward pointing (note that $X_{f_{\pm\infty}}$ is tangent to the $F$ factor).
+Over the third and final piece of the boundary, the Liouville vector field equals $Z_F+Z_\CC-X_f$ which is outward pointing iff $-\frac{\partial f}{\partial I}+N\geq 0$, which holds as long as $N$ is sufficiently large by the assumed $C^\infty$-boundedness of $f$.

-It follows that for sufficiently large $N<\infty$, sufficiently large $M<\infty$, and sufficiently large $F_0\subseteq F$, the Liouville vector field is outward pointing along the boundary of \eqref{completionconvex}.
+It follows that for sufficiently large $N<\infty$, sufficiently large $M<\infty$, and sufficiently large $F_0\subseteq F$, the Liouville vector field is outward pointing along the boundary of \eqref{completionconvex} (other than that above the imaginary axis), and hence by removing from \eqref{completionconvex} an appropriately chosen open positive half of the symplectization of $\partial_\infty X$, we obtain a Liouville domain.
 This is enough to imply the desired result. \end{proof}